-MUS 132: Applied Hawaiian Music
+MUS 132 : Hawaiian Music Performance 1

 Develops a Hawaiian music repertoire and performance skills.
 Students will be assigned to a group that will be mentored by faculty and established guest musicians, and will perform both inclass and outside the classroom.
-(Letter grade only.
-May be repeated once for credit.)
+(Letter grade only.)

-Credits: 2 Lecture Hours: 15 Lecture/Lab Hours: 30 Teaching Equivalent: 2.50
+Credits 2 Lecture Hours 15 Lecture/Lab Credits 30 Teaching Equivalent 2.50